Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Proofs of our theoretical results for our adaptive-confidence DW model

 which implies that $c^{ij} = 1$\,.

-Therefore, if nodes $i$ and $j$ interact infinitely often, the value of $c^{ij}$ must be either $0$ or $1$.
+Consequently, if nodes $i$ and $j$ interact infinitely often, $c^{ij}$ must be either $0$ or $1$.
 By the Borel--Cantelli lemma, nodes $i$ and $j$ interact infinitely many times with probability $1$.
 Therefore, it is almost surely the case that either $c^{ij} = 0$ or $c^{ij} = 1$. \end{proof}